sharingapples/react-native-transition/README.md

 > **props**
 > The props that was passed to the `Transition` component.

+#### Supporting Native Transitions
+Since react native v0.40+, the native animation support has been provided.
+The transitions can now define, `useNativeDriver` property with boolean `true` to support native animation.
+Take caution, as all styles are not supported for native animation.
+Only `opacity`, `backgroundColor` and `transform` properties are supported for now.
+If the `useNativeDriver` is enabled on transition styles that changes any other properties, an exception would be thrown. `Fade`, `FlipX`, `FlipY` are the stock styles that now support native animations.

 #### Example transition - Slide
 ```javascript
 const Slide = {